bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

  :widths: 25, 25, 50

  "executor", "RegularStreamingExecutor[T]", "Implementation of a :ref:`regular-module` under testing"
- "manager", "ModuleEnvironmentManagerMock", "Mock for StatefulModuleEnvironmentManager (see :ref:`Module-Environment-Manager-Mock`)"
+ "manager", "ModuleEnvironmentManagerMock", "Mock for StatefulModuleEnvironmentManager (see Module-Environment-Manager-Mock_)"

 .. important:: T - the type of data received by Executor.